dlab-berkeley/Python-Fundamentals-Legacy/Day_1/00_Introduction.md

 ## Debugging

+Here's a useful mental workflow to keep in mind when you want to try and debug an error:

 1. Read the errors!
-2. Read the documentation
+2. Read the documentation.
-2. Make it smaller
+3. Make it smaller.
-3. Figure out what changed
+4. Figure out what changed.
-4. Check your syntax
+5. Check your syntax.
-5. Print statements are your friend
+6. Print statements are your friend.
+7. Even better than print statements - built-in debuggers!
+These are more advanced, but worth learning how to use when you're ready.

 ## Googling Errors